cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. **Weak:** you are somehow connected, you had interactions in the past
 1. **Strong:** you regularly interact, meet, help each other

-**Exercise:**
+**Exercise (5 minutes):**

-1. Take your relationship list and grade every relationship as 1 (strong), 2 (weak), or 3 (absent) to get an idea which relationships should be deepened in the future.
-1. Mark the relationships that you want to deepen in the future.
+Take your relationship list and grade every relationship as 1 (absent), 2 (weak), or 3 (strong) to get an idea which relationships should be deepened in the future.
+Mark the relationships that you want to deepen in the future.

 ## [Your First Sharing Experience](#your-first-sharing-experience)
 Sharing is caring!
 In the digital world sharing is often seen as giving others access to files or digital content in an online space.
 But it can also be as simple sharing your attention with another person by following him, liking his content or subscribing to his website.
 By sharing you deepen your relationships with every contribution you make and the people in your network will be more willing to support you with your objectives.
 Knowledge assets and digital assets have one thing in common: they are resources that increase through use!
 Hint: be careful of legal and data protection issues if you share knowledge or content from your organization with externals.

-**Exercise:**
+**Exercise (40 minutes):**

-1. Go through your relationship list and look for some kind of online presence for each person (e.g. website, blog, profile in social network).
-1. Look for possibilities to share some attention.
+Go through your relationship list and look for some kind of online presence for each person (e.g. website, blog, profile in social network).
+Look for possibilities to share some attention.
 This might be a follow button, a like button, a subscribe field, a five star rating, a comment field or a contact form.
+Make at least five sharing experiences:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Discuss your contributions in the circle.
+Discuss your sharing experiences in the circle.

 ## [An Appointment With Yourself](#an-appointment-with-yourself)
 Do you spend enough time for your personal development and for working on your personal objectives?
 A lot of people are busy with their day to day business and do not care enough for their strategic development and their well being.
 A good approach is to make an appointment with yourself and reserve that time in your calender so nobody else can invite you then.
 A friday afternoon or any other day with no regular meetings might work well.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Check your calendar and see when an appointment with yourself fits in.
+Check your calendar and see when an appointment with yourself fits in.
 One hour or even 30 minutes a week is a good starting point.
-1. Put an appointment with yourself in the calender.
+Put an appointment with yourself in the calender.
 If possible make it a recurring event so taking time for yourself can become a habit.
+Make at least five appointments:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Discuss the individual approaches in the Circle.
+Discuss your approache in the circle.

 ## [Use Web-Scale Networking](#use-web-scale-networking)
-When you interact with indivdual people you grow your network over time.
+When you interact with individual people you grow your network over time.
 But when interact with whole groups or communities you can scale your reach.
 You become visible to more and more people and your contributions bring value to the group.
 Examples of such groups are online communities, communities of practice, user groups, discussion forums, and regular meetups.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Search the intranet or internet to find at least five groups that are related to your objectives.
+Search the intranet or internet to find at least five groups that are related to your objectives:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Discuss your list of groups with your Circle and get more suggestions.
-1. Make a small contribution to at least one of the groups.
+Discuss the lists of groups in the circle and get more suggestions.
+Make a small contribution to at least one of the groups afterwards.

 ## [Practice Social Praise](#practice-social-praise)
 How does it feel if someone uses your knowledge or your content and just says "thank you" afterwards?
 Almost everybody does appreciate this.
 So it's a good habit not take any content and contributions out there for granted but be thankful and express your thankfulness at least from time to time.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Think of two examples where knowledge or content from another person helped you to reach your objectives.
-1. Create a message (one private and one public) to express your thankfulness towards this person.
-This could be an private e-mail message and/or a comment in a blog or social profile.
+Think of two examples where knowledge or content from another person helped you to reach your objectives.
+Create a message (one private and one public) to express your thankfulness towards this person.
+This could be an private e-mail message and/or a comment in a blog or social profile:

+1. ...
+1. ...

 ## [Tone Of Voice In Online Communication](#tone-of-voice-in-online-communication)
 Do you have the same tone when you communication online then you have in real life?
-Do you write emails with the same tone like you would talk to the persone in a face-to-face meeting?
+Do you write emails with the same tone like you would talk to the person in a face-to-face meeting?
 Often the tone in online communication is tougher and more rude than it should be.
 This is true for emails, messages, discussion forums and blog comments.
-It is a barrier for devolopping trust and a supportive network.
+It is a barrier for developing trust and a supportive network.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Go through your email inbox or your messages in social networks.
+Go through your email inbox or your messages in social networks.
 Which email show a lack of empathy or a wrong tone?
-1. Image that you are the sender.
-What kind of message whould have increased the chance to get a valuable answer?
+Image that you are the sender.
+What kind of message would have increased the chance to get a valuable answer?
+Find at least five examples:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Discuss the examples in the Circle.
+Discuss the examples in the circle.

 ## [Sharing A Useful Resource](#sharing-a-useful-resource)
-When was the last time you shared a valuable resource with a person or group without beeing asked for it?
+When was the last time you shared a valuable resource with a person or group without being asked for it?
 How could you present such a resource in a way to draw someone's attention to you?

-**Exercise:**
+**Exercise (30 minutes):**

-1. Think of resources that might be valuable to people on your relationship list.
+Think of resources that might be valuable to people on your relationship list.
 This can be links, videos, books, articles, podcasts, documents or anything else.
+Put together a list of 5 resources:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Find at least three people on the list that will be interested in the resource.
-1. Send a message to these people with the resource attached or a link to the resource.
+Find at least three people on your relationship list that will be interested in the resource.
+Send a message to these people with the resource attached or a link to the resource.
 Explain the context and why you send the message and also why you think the resource might be valuable for the recipient.

+1. ...
+1. ...
+1. ...

+Discuss the shared resources and how you shared it in the circle.

 ## [25 Random Facts About Me](#25-random-facts-about-me)
 What are interesting facts about you that might help you to connect with other people?
 If you apply to study at Fuqua Business School you have to write an essay with a list of 25 random things about yourself so the application team gets to know you better.
 When you write down facts about yourself you collect information that might help you in networking to make new connections based on similar interests and backgrounds (e.g. "We studied in the same place 20 years ago!").
 Random things about yourself might include: